Guidance on Spring 2023 Class Attendance, Withdrawal and Grading

 - Confirmed COVID-19 diagnosis and in isolation: student must not attend class, but is expected to participate in all assignments to the extent possible based on severity of symptoms.
-Students are expected to inform instructor of quarantine or isolation dates and to communicate regularly about their ability to participate during that time.
+Students are expected to inform instructor of isolation dates and to communicate regularly about their ability to participate during that time.
 Medical documentation is NOT required for return to the classroom but may be required for return to some clinical sites.
 Students are to contact Office of Disability Services in the event they are not able to participate in coursework due to COVID-19 or symptoms of COVID-19 to explore if a reasonable accommodation can be afforded.

 - Symptomatic in isolation and needs testing or awaiting results: student must not attend class, but is expected to participate in all assignments to the extent possible based on severity of symptoms and seek out COVID-19 test through the Marquette University Medical Clinic.
 Same guidance as above for documentation and accommodation.

 - Confirmed COVID-19 exposure: Student may attend class but is expected wear a mask for 10 days, get tested on day 5 and monitor for symptoms.
 Should symptoms develop students should seek out COVID-19 testing through the Marquette University Medical Clinic.

 - For all isolation or quarantine: Student is expected to contact the instructor to indicate student's inability to participate in face-to-face experiences.

 4. Consider flexible options for students seeking to withdraw after the deadline, depending on the circumstances and academic program: